to Avoid the 10 Biggest Mistakes Most People Make After Being Arrested for DUI

 will be forfeited and you will most likely sit in jail until your case

 is called.
-Furthermore, your license will be suspended for your failure to
+Furthermore, your license may be suspended for your failure to

 appear in court.